The mbsts package: Multivariate Bayesian Structural Time Series Models in R: Training results and their associated functions

 for target time series $y_t^{(1)}$, and

 for target time series $y_t^{(2)}$.
-Function \code{plot\_prob} in the \textbf{msbts} package, is developed to retrieve information from an object of the `mbsts' class to generate plots for empirical posterior distributions of estimated coefficients and indicators, for each target time series.
-Users can set their desired threshold value of inclusion probability through \code{prob.threshold}, rename the predictors through \code{varnames}, and set titles through \code{title} for each plot. \begin{example} R> #title vector for each plot R> title_new<-c("Inclusion Probabilities for y1", + "Inclusion Probabilities for y2")
+Function \code{plot\_prob} in the \textbf{mbsts} package, is developed to retrieve information from an object of the `mbsts' class to generate plots for empirical posterior distributions of estimated coefficients and indicators, for each target time series.
+The empirical posterior inclusion probability, as a useful indicator of the importance of one specific predictor, is the proportion of the number of times that the predictor is selected to the total count of MCMC iterations after discarding the ``burn-in'' iterations.
+Users can set their desired threshold value of inclusion probability through \code{prob.threshold}, rename the predictors through \code{varnames}, and set titles through \code{title} for each plot.
+The default threshold value of inclusion probability is $0.8$. \begin{example} R> #title vector for each plot R> title_new<-c("Inclusion Probabilities for y1", + "Inclusion Probabilities for y2")

 R> #rename predictors R> varnames_new<-c("x1", "x2", "x3", "x4", "x5", "x6", "x7", "x8", + "x1", "x2", "x3", "x4", "x5", "x6", "x7", "x8")